 - Donations may also be given away.
 We do not hold book sales so we try not to accept materials we cannot use.
 If we discover any unneeded titles that are not good candidates for resale or trade, they are usually put on a “free” table for the students and faculty.

 - Donations may be withdrawn later from the collection.
-Library collections are periodically weeded, and gifted items will be withdrawn in the same manner as purchased material.
+Library collections are periodically weeded and titles are removed for a variety of reasons; including condition, currency, and relevancy.
+Donated items will be withdrawn in the same manner as purchased material.
 The Library cannot accept responsibility for notifying donors of withdrawal or replacement of gift items.

 Donations of Artist Materials

 Cornish Library is not a regional archives for the arts.
 Cornish Library is a working college collection that is used heavily by students and faculty.
 The Library cannot function as an archive for personal papers, artists’ works or personal book collections that require special housing.
 Anything given to the library needs to become part of the general collection.
 Please also not that the Library does not have a special facility for rare books and manuscripts.

 Donations of Cornish Historical Materials